The planispheric astrolabe

 An astrolabe is a stack of elements on the same axis.
 On the mater (main structure), we add a plate, then the rete and the ruler, and finally everything is locked with a dowel pin.

 Shadows Pro allows you to print all elements to scale 1.
 You then glue the paper on cardboard or on wood and cut the parts according to the drawing.
-It is also possible to export the drawing to a CAD file (DXF or WMF) in order to drive a milling machine or an engraving machine.
+It is also possible to export the drawing to a CAD file (DXF or WMF) in order to drive a milling machine or an engraving machine, or the files prepared for a laser cutter machine.

-Otherwise, if you prefer not to do it yourself, visit the page Bonus to find references of astrolabe makers which will be able to create a genuine piece of art in brass or bronze.
+Otherwise, if you prefer not to do it yourself, visit the page Links on astrolabes to find references of astrolabe makers which will be able to create a genuine piece of art in brass or bronze.

 An astrolabe is an astronomical calculator.
 It allows the calculation of sunrise and sunset hours, hour of meridian crossing, altitude of culmination, azimuth of sunrise/sunset, right ascension or declination, and much more.